MicrosoftDocs/cpp-docs/docs/preprocessor/compiler-warnings-that-are-off-by-default.md

 ---
 # Compiler warnings that are off by default

-The compiler includes warnings that are turned off by default, because most developers don't want to see them.
-In some cases, they represent a stylistic choice, or are common idioms in older code, or take advantage of a Microsoft extension to the language.
+The compiler supports warnings that are turned off by default, because most developers don't find them useful.
+In some cases, they warn about a stylistic choice, or about common idioms in older code.
+Other warnings are about use of a Microsoft extension to the language.
 In other cases, they indicate an area where programmers often make incorrect assumptions, which may lead to unexpected or undefined behavior.
-Some of these warnings may be very noisy in library headers.
+If enabled, some of these warnings may appear many times in library headers.
 The C runtime libraries and the C++ standard libraries are intended to emit no warnings only at warning level [/W4](../build/reference/compiler-option-warning-level.md).

 ## Enable warnings that are off by default